AdrianGreavu/AdrianGreavu/README.md

 - 👋 Hi, I’m @AdrianGreavu
 - 👀 I’m interested in both backend and frontend technologies, but I'm focusing on frontend
 - 🌱 I’m currently learning everything I can lay my eyes on
-- 💞️ I’m looking to collaborate on everything (at least for now)
+- 💞️ I’m looking to collaborate on anything & everything (at least for now)
 - 📫 How to reach me @adriangreavu / https://www.linkedin.com/in/adrian-greavu-958074145/

 <!---